Public Policy at Drexel UniversityDrexel University. The following information will help you decide if it is a good fit for you.

 Drexel is located in Philadelphia, Pennsylvania and approximately 23,589 students attend the school each year.

 Want to know more about the career opportunities in this field?
 Check out the Careers in Public Policy section at the bottom of this page.

-Take a look at the following statistics related to the make-up of the public policy majors at Siena College.
+Take a look at the following statistics related to the make-up of the public policy majors at Drexel University.

-The following table and chart show the race/ethnicity for students who recently graduated from Siena College with a bachelor's in public policy.
+The following table and chart show the race/ethnicity for students who recently graduated from Drexel University with a master's in public policy.